Two Senators Allege ‘Secret’ CIA spying on Unwitting Americans

 In July 2017 SEBIN agents arrested Supreme Court Judge Angel Zerpa.
 Maduro then publicly threatened the other judges with arrest, seizure of assets, and prohibition from leaving the country.
 Two days later, Judge Jesús Rojas Torres was arrested.
 While in detention at SEBIN headquarters and allegedly after being tortured, Judge Rojas retracted his oath of office.

 “The SEBIN, coordinated from the capital by Director General Gustavo González López, attempted to detain in their homes, one by one, all of the judges appointed under the provisions of the Constitution,” the report said.
 “Most escaped, fleeing to neighboring countries or seeking refuge and protection in embassies in Caracas.”

 In March 2015, the U.S. Treasury Department imposed financial sanctions on SEBIN director general Gustavo Gonzalez Lopez.
-In February 2019, Treasury sanctioned his successor, Manuel Christopher Figuera,
+In February 2019, Treasury sanctioned his successor, Manuel Cristopher Figuera.

-In April Figuera broke with the government and called for Venezuelans to support opposition leader Juan Guaido.
-On May 10, the United States removed the sanctions on Figuera.
-The same day Maduro charged Christopher Figuera had been working for the CIA.
+In April 2019 Figuera broke with the government and called for Venezuelans to support opposition leader Juan Guaido.
+On May 7, the United States removed the sanctions on Figuera.
+Three days later, Maduro charged Cristopher Figuera had been working for the CIA.

 Cristopher Figuera’s predecessor, Gustavo Gonzalez Lopez, was named to replace him.